 Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 Standing high over the The Valley of kathmandu, with vast horizons and towering peaks, has an unique perspective.
-It creates a sense of detachment from daily concerns and links you to something immense.
+It creates a sense of detachment separate from daily concerns and links you to something immense.

 For many, this sight alone becomes highlight of their Nepal trip, fostering humility and wonder.
 It often sparks introspection and a broader outlook on life.